 Desert Elkweed grows for more than one year which makes it a perennial.
 However, it does not form wood like a tree does, so it is called an herb.
 The only permanent part of the plant is the root, and the top of the root, where the leaves and flower stem grows, is called a caudex.

-The leaves of S. albomarginata grow in a circular pattern around the top of the caudex, in what is called a rosette.
+The leaves of F. albomarginata grow in a circular pattern around the top of the caudex, in what is called a rosette.
 You can see the rosette in the photograph at left.
 The leaves have a small white edge, or margin, around the green leaf and that is how the plant got its name: albomarginata.
-Albo- means "white" and -marginata means "margined" so the scientific name Swertia albomarginata could mean "White-margined Swertia."
-The genus name of Swertia, by the way, is named for E. Sweert, a Dutch herbalist, who was born in 1552.
+Albo- means "white" and -marginata means "margined" so the scientific name Frasera albomarginata could mean "White-margined Frasera."
+The genus name of Frasera is named for J. Fraser, an English collector, whereas the genus name of Swertia is named for E. Sweert, a Dutch herbalist, who was born in 1552.

-When S. albomarginata flowers it sends up a stem which is 8 to 24 inches (2-6 dm) tall and has very thin leaves aranged around the stem in a whorl>.
+When F. albomarginata flowers it sends up a stem which is 8 to 24 inches (2-6 dm) tall and has very thin leaves aranged around the stem in a whorl.

-A typical description of Desert Elkweed S. albomarginata in a scientific publication would say:
+A typical description of Desert Elkweed F. albomarginata in a scientific publication would say:

 Literature Cited: